CovertLab/wcEcoli/docs/create-pyenv.md

    If you need to update binary libraries like libressl, readline, or libffi, see their `installation_notes/*.txt` files.

-   Some libraries and tools were built by Spack, as a consequence of `spack install python@3.8.3 +shared +optimizations +uuid`.
-   That's easier and more reliable than compiling libraries manually.
-However the Python it builds doesn't include `pip`, which means pyenv can't create a virtualenv or install packages.
-Spack can install a limited set of Python packages.

    These libraries and tools need "environment modules" to set environment variables like `CPPFLAGS`.
 See for example `$PI_HOME/modules/xz/5.2.5.lua`.